Network communication

 This function sends the data buffer to the specified endpoint.
 A connection must be registered for this endpoint before sending data.
 If the buffer is not a buffer handed out through get_buffer FAILED is returned.
 The buffer will be returned to the connection after the send operation is completed.

-UnknownSendEndpoint – if the send endpoint does not exist
+UnknownActiveEndpoint – if the endpoint does not exist or has no send capabilities

 The status of the send operation